nikoslaz/RSA_Implementation/README.md

     • It uses two large prime numbers to create a modulus for both encryption and decryption.
     • The public key is made of this modulus and an exponent.
     • The private key is mathematically related to the public key, but it’s kept secret.

-I followed the steps from the assignment and got a lot of help from geeksforgeeks to understand it better.